by D. Patrick Miller

 In fact, romance can blind us to the fact that such potentials aren’t there to start with, and may never develop.

-ACIM suggests that the healthiest kind of relationship occurs between two people who have each “looked within and seen no lack.”
+The Course suggests that the healthiest kind of relationship occurs between two people who have each “looked within and seen no lack.”
 Again, that’s a tall order.
-Achieving the state of "no lack within" is more likely to come about as a result of long-term spiritual discipline than it is going in and out of romantic trances, hopelessly seeking for our needs to be met.
+One can feel perfectly self-sufficient and enlightened one day, and teetering over the abyss of endless need the next.
+But for sure, achieving a consistent state of "no lack within" is more likely to come about as a result of long-term spiritual discipline than it is going in and out of romantic trances, hopelessly seeking for our needs to be met.

 The more we can explore and confirm a devotion to love itself within our own spiritual practice, the more likely we are to meet a friend who shares the potential for a partnership of mutual devotion.